forestryio/forestry.io/hugo/content/_index.md

   direction: ltr
   class: section-automated
 - headline: Host where you want
-  textline: Your static site can live anywhere you want — including on Netlify, Amazon
+  textline: Your static site can live anywhere you want — including on Amazon S3, GitHub Pages, Netlify or ZEIT.
-    S3, or GitHub Pages.
   direction: vertical
   class: section-deploy
 cta:
   headline: Build amazing sites
   textline: We have the tools to manage your content.
-Ready to try Forestry?
+Import it to Forestry.
   calls_to_action: []
 publishdate: 2018-12-31T04:00:00.000+00:00
 expirydate: 2030-01-01T04:00:00.000+00:00